arangodb/docs/arangograph/access-control.md

 Permissions are solely defined by the ArangoGraph API.

+{% comment %}
+Retrieved with the below command, with manual adjustments: oasisctl list permissions
+{% endcomment %}

 | API               | Kind                         | Verbs
 |:------------------|:-----------------------------|:-------------------------------------------
 | `audit`           | `auditlogarchive`            | `delete`, `get`, `list`